 The command you enter is saved and is executed when the /EXECUTE signal becomes active.
 Also, you will see the message "ALERT: CMB execute; run started".

-Breaking on the Analyzer Trigger
+Breaking on the Analyzer Trigger Configuration.

-To cause emulator execution to break into the monitor when the analyzer trigger condition is found, you must modify the trigger configuration.
 To access the trigger configuration, select:

 Config, Trigger

 The trigger configuration display contains two diagrams, one for each of the internal TRIG1 and TRIG2 signals.